HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages ADTRAN (ADTN) Investors with Significant Losses to Contact Its Attorneys, Application Deadline Approaching

 0

-SAN FRANCISCO, Nov.
-27, 2019 (GLOBE NEWSWIRE) -- Hagens Berman urges ADTRAN, Inc. (NASDAQ: ADTN) investors who have suffered losses in excess of $50,000 to submit their losses now to learn if they qualify to recover compensable damages.
+SAN FRANCISCO , Dec.
+02, 2019 (GLOBE NEWSWIRE) -- Hagens Berman urges ADTRAN, Inc. (NASDAQ: ADTN) investors who have suffered losses in excess of $50,000 to submit their losses now to learn if they qualify to recover compensable damages.
 The December 16, 2019 lead plaintiff deadline in a securities fraud class action pending against the company is approaching.

 According to the complaint, throughout the Class Period, Defendants misrepresented and concealed: (1) that there were material weaknesses in the Company’s internal control over financial reporting; (2) that, as a result, certain excess and obsolete inventory (“E&O”) reserves had been improperly reported; (3) that, as a result, the Company’s financial results for certain periods were misstated; (4) that there would be a pause in shipments to the Company’s Latin American customer; and (5) that, as a result of the foregoing, Defendants’ positive statements about the Company's business, operations, and prospects were materially misleading and/or lacked a reasonable basis.